tinic/blcd-driver/README.md

 While these units are rated 140/310VDC they work fine with regular rectified AC power (170/338VDC) which makes the implementation simple/cheap.

-The parts used here are complete overkill but this is not designed for mass manufacturaing and the price difference which cheaper parts was negligable.
+The parts used here are complete overkill but this is not designed for mass manufacturing and the price difference which cheaper parts was negligable.

 ![Alt text](ac-dc-converter.png)